doughahn/unofficial-opf-guides/docs/organized-play/PFS/pfs-benchmarks.md

 ### Spend, Don't Hoard
 Pathfinder Society often provides far more gold per level than what you'd earn in an Adventure Path.
 The stark contrast between the wealth of a Pathfinder Society character versus that of a traditional adventurer can be surprising.
 But remember, this is by design.
 The wealth isn't there so you can acquire flashy items faster; it's there to give you a fighting chance when you're thrown into complex scenarios.

 If my character's class and ancestry features don't cover the basics, I invest in items that do.
 I try to compensate for my character's weaknesses with appropriate gear.
 For instance, if my character isn't particularly intelligent, I might buy a couple of cognitive mutagens to have on hand for critical moments.
-If a PC doesn;t have Darkvision I invest in Goggles of night.
+If a PC doesn't have Darkvision I invest in Goggles of night.

 I typically allocate about 10% of my character's wealth towards consumable items.